 | Kobolds are small, mysterious creatures of unknown origin.
 They are well suited to lurking in the darkness of the Dungeon, and have a reduced range of vision which also reduces the range at which they can be seen by enemies.

 They are competent in combat, especially with short blades, maces or crossbows, and are comfortable with all forms of magic.
 They are also very adept at using magical devices.
 Their small size makes them unable to wield large weapons, but they are agile and stealthy, and advance in levels as quickly as Humans.

 - Nightstalker 3: Kobolds' line of sight is reduced by 3, to a range of 4 squares.
 Their stealth is also increased by +150.

 - Kobolds are small creatures, so have trouble with many items.

-- Kobolds are small creatures, unable to wield large shields, bardiches, battleaxes, dire flails, executioner's axes, glaives, great maces, great swords, halberds, longbows, scythes, triple swords, giant clubs, giant spiked clubs, and javelins.
-One-handed weapons like magical staves, broad axes, tridents, demon tridents and double swords are two-handed weapons to them.
+- They are unable to wield bardiches, battleaxes, dire flails, executioner's axes, glaives, great maces, great swords, halberds, longbows, scythes, triple swords, giant clubs, giant spiked clubs, and javelins.

 - Zealots: Berserker